Concepts¶

 Conceptually the phases are:

-• deploy: the FunctionReplica is being deployed on the node (e.g., pulling the container image using a docker pull command)
+deploy: the FunctionReplica is being deployed on the node (e.g., pulling the container image using a

-• startup: the replica is spinning up (e.g., starting the container with docker run)
+command)startup: the replica is spinning up (e.g., starting the container with

 Each time the simulator creates a new function replica (because of deployment or scaling actions), the SimulatorFactory is called to create or return a FunctionSimulator for that replica.
 The SimulatorFactory can be overwritten to return the same FunctionSimulator every time, create a new instance for each function replica, or any other behavior.